Relationships with Society

 Matsumoto Bon-Bon

 Matsumoto Bon-Bon, the city of Matsumoto's signature summer event, is held on the first Saturday of August every year.
 The event takes place in the heart of Matsumoto, which is transformed into a pedestrianized paradise and bustles with dancers from companies and schools, as well as a large crowd of approximately 50,000 spectators.
-“Kissei Ren” is a dance unit comprising about 150 Kissei Group company employees and their families who perform dances that are “faithful to the basics and full of smiles.”
-Kissei Ren has won the Grand Prize four times and the Excellence Prize three times in the past.
-One of the features of this event is that after it ends, all participants and spectators engage in a simultaneous cleanup called “Zero Garbage Bon-Bon.”
-Those of us in Kissei Ren will continue to promote Kissei's vitality and deepen ties with the local community.
+Kissei Ren has won the Grand Prize four times and the Excellence Prize four times in the past, winning the fourth Excellence Prize in 2025.
+One of the features of this event is that after it ends, all participants and spectators engage in a simultaneous cleanup called “Zero Garbage Bon-Bon,” demonstrating environmental consideration and gratitude to the community by keeping the venue clean.
+Those of us in Kissei Ren will continue to enhance the summer festivities in Matsumoto and deepen ties with the local community.

 Dispatching Lecturers to Pharmacist Seminars